-You can set a deadline date for a task to keep track of its finish date without locking the schedule with an inflexible constraint. iTaskX updates the schedule as needed, keeps track of deadline dates, and shows an warning icon \triangle in the "Info" column if a task finishes after its deadline.
+You can set a deadline date for a task to keep track of its finish date without locking the schedule with an inflexible constraint. iTaskX updates the schedule as needed, keeps track of deadline dates, and shows a warning icon $\triangle$ in the "Info" column if a task finishes after its deadline.